bobb34/QST/README.md

 <img width="658" height="548" alt="image" src="https://github.com/user-attachments/assets/63a2c2fb-980b-4696-98d6-f5bc5f407b5d" />

 <UL>
-<LI></LI>Share your questions with other QST users or your Question Bank Administrator (export/import questions with images and pdf's and explanations and file descriptions as QST XML).
+<LI>Share your questions with other QST users or your Question Bank Administrator (export/import questions with images and pdf's and explanations and file descriptions as QST XML).

 <LI>Import questions and answers (including images) in your word .docs.